-Although no awards vested until the Company attained the performance goals, compensation related to the 2008 LTIP had been recorded based on management's assessment of the probability of meeting the remaining goals.
+Although no awards vested until DISH Network attained the performance goals, compensation related to the 2008 LTIP had been recorded based on DISH Network's assessment of the probability of meeting the remaining goals.
 We recognized the associated non-cash, stock-based compensation expense on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) over the estimated period to achieve the goals.

 2013 LTIP.
-During 2013, we adopted a long-term, performance-based stock incentive plan (the "2013 LTIP").
-The 2013 LTIP provides stock options and restricted stock units in combination, which vest based on company-specific subscriber and financial goals.
+During 2013, DISH Network adopted a long-term, performance-based stock incentive plan (the "2013 LTIP").
+The 2013 LTIP provides stock options and restricted stock units in combination, which vest based on DISH Network -specific subscriber and financial goals.
 Exercise of the stock awards is contingent on achieving these goals by September 30, 2022.
 Regardless of when achieved, no vesting will occur or payment will be made under the 2013 LTIP for any performance goals prior to March 31, 2014.

-Although no awards vest until the Company attains the performance goals, compensation related to the 2013 LTIP will be recorded based on management's assessment of the probability of meeting the goals.
+Although no awards vest until DISH Network attains the performance goals, compensation related to the 2013 LTIP will be recorded based on DISH Network's assessment of the probability of meeting the goals.
 If the goals are probable of being achieved, we will begin recognizing the associated non-cash, stock-based compensation expense on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) over the estimated period to achieve the goal.
-While we determined that achievement of any of these goals was not probable as of June 30, 2013, that assessment could change in the future.
+While it was determined that achievement of any of these goals was not probable as of June 30, 2013, that assessment could change in the future.